 In This Recipe I Will Show You How To Make a Raw Cow’s Milk Labneh Cheese.

 - Wooden Spoon.

 - Organic Cotton Cheesecloth or Organic Cotton Bag (my choice).

 First you will start with fresh, unpasteurized raw cow’s milk.

 Then follow my directions for Easy Raw Cow’s Milk Yogurt.
 Once your yogurt is finished you can move on to making the labneh cheese.

-After 24-36 hours the cheese will be semi hard to hard and will be great for topping salads, rolling into balls to preserve in olive oil, adding to a cheese plate and snacking.
+After 24 to 36 hours the cheese will be semi-hard to hard and will be great for topping salads, rolling into balls to preserve in olive oil, adding to a cheese plate, and snacking.

 Once most of the whey has drained it will look like this.

 Take the labneh out of the cotton bag by turning the bag right side out over a bowl.
 I have to admit I like to snack on the very dry pieces of cheese that stick to the bag.
 Move the whey into a smaller jar for storage in the refrigerator.
 The whey can then be used to soak grains or start any lacto-fermented project.